Mormonism and women: Clothing

 In the 1960s, the counterculture movement started to influence the dress of Mormon youth.
 Short skirts, beards and long hair for men, and dirty clothing became popular.
 Fearing that the counterculture fashions would negatively influence morals, leaders began to advise on dress codes more stringently.
 Men received instruction to avoid long hair and beards because of their association with counterculture; women's dress standards were created to protect their virtue.
 The miniskirt in particular was denounced as unfashionable as well as immodest.
 The church's modesty rhetoric in the 1960s and 70s also encouraged women to dress femininely especially as androgynous styles became more popular.
 A more feminine dress style was associated with acceptance of traditional feminine gender roles of the 1950s.

 In 1965, the first For the Strength of Youth pamphlet was published, and the first presidency encouraged youth and their parents to conform to its regulations.
 It prescribed skirts that covered the kneecaps and forbade low-cut, strapless, and low-backed attire.
 It encouraged women to "always try to look feminine" and stated that slacks (rather than skirts or dresses) were appropriate only for hiking and other sports.
-The 1968 For the Strength of Youth pamphlet denounced soiled and sloppy clothing, and said that women should not be in public with her hair in curlers.
+The 1968 For the Strength of Youth pamphlet denounced soiled and sloppy clothing and said that women should not be in public with her hair in curlers.
 In 1972, the pamphlet was changed to state that skirts should be "of modest length."
-Dallin H. Oaks published a formal dress code for Brigham Young University in 1971, which allowed pant suits but no other pants for women.
+Dallin H. Oaks published a formal dress code for BYU in 1971, which allowed pant suits but no other pants for women.
 Jeans were allowed in 1981, and knee-length shorts in 1991.
 A specific prohibition against tattoos and multiple earrings was added in 2000.
 Sister missionaries also received special instruction in dressing professionally starting in 1977.
-The Church published a dress code for its own employees in 1980, which did not allow pant suits.
+The church published a dress code for its own employees in 1980, which did not allow pant suits.

 Finding modest dresses, shorts, and swimsuits presents a challenge to some LDS women.
 The La Canada first ward in California sewed modest swimsuits for themselves in 1976.
 One group of LDS young women in Kansas worked with Nordstrom to propose modest dress ideas, garnering over 9,000 women's signatures in support of making more modest dresses available.